 The process to apply for society approval and funding is straightforward and the Student Life department welcomes all applications.

 “I loved to be a part of Guelph-Humber’s Kinesiology Society because I was able to plan exciting events across campus and meet other like-minded individuals.”

 —Sophie P., Kinesiology graduate

 Become a sustainability advocate.
 Express your creativity.
 Geek out with anime.
 Choose your fun.

 When not in class or studying, there are plenty of ways for you to have fun and form new friendships, including joining one of the many campus clubs available to you.

 Clubs are run through Ignite, the University of Guelph-Humber and Humber’s student government.
 For a full listing of clubs and details on how to start your own club, visit ignitestudentlife.com/clubs .

 “As annoying as it may seem to constantly be told “get involved”, this is the one thing I cannot stress enough.
 Not only for your professional development, but also your personal growth.
 I have met some of the most amazing people from other programs through societies and work-study opportunities that I wouldn’t otherwise have met.
 Employers are so impressed by the University of Guelph-Humber’s CCR and opportunities on campus.”

-—Montana M., Justice Studies VP of Media Relations, Alpha Phi Sigma Alpha Phi Sigma, Chapter Member START and FYE Leader
+—Montana M., Former Justice Studies VP of Media Relations, Alpha Phi Sigma Chapter Member, START and FYE Leader

 There used to be a Pie Club!
 What club will you start?